 Dummy Ticket Cost & Risks: What You Need to Know

 Planning a trip abroad always sounds exciting until you hit the visa requirements.
 If you’ve ever gone through the checklist, you know embassies almost always ask for proof of flights and hotels.
 That’s where things get tricky.
 You don’t want to spend hundreds or even thousands on confirmed flight tickets before you’re sure your visa will be approved, yet you can’t submit your application without some sort of reservation.
-This is where a dummy ticket comes in handy.
+This is where a dummy ticket for visa comes in handy.

 And let’s be clear right from the start: a genuine dummy ticket isn’t fake or shady.
 It’s a real reservation with a booking reference (PNR) that the embassy can check.
 Travelers around the world—students, business visitors, families, and digital nomads—use them every single day to meet visa requirements without wasting money on tickets they might not use.
 For more insights, check our blogs or visit our About Us page to learn how we help.